djaus2/PhotoTimingDjaus/README.md

 ## Comment

-G=Have posted a blog post wrt GitHub Pilot strengths and weakness in creating this code.
+Have posted a blog post wrt GitHub Pilot strengths and weakness in creating this code.
 [GitHub Copilot v Documentation: How far can you go with Copilot](https://davidjones.sportronics.com.au/coding/GitHub_Copilot_v_Documentation-How_far_can_you_go_with_Copiot-coding.html)

 ## Info:
 - Input a .MP4 video